-Methodist Hospital's highly specialized cardiac services include the availability of a cardiac care team 24-hours a day, seven days a week; dedicated handling of STEMI patients in the hospital's emergency department, three cardiac catheterization laboratories where physicians perform coronary angioplasty, pacemaker insertion, and carotid artery stenting; open-heart surgery and valve replacements in two dedicated operating rooms, specialized care in one of three hospital units (intensive care unit, coronary care unit, and cardiac patient care unit), and inpatient and outpatient cardiac rehabilitation programs.
-Recently, Methodist Hospital organized a "Mended Hearts" program for cardiac patients and their caregivers.
-Patients and caregivers who have had experience or have been diagnosed with heart problems such as bypass, heart failure, stent procedures, high blood pressure or stroke, meet to share experiences, anxieties, and concerns in a light-hearted atmosphere, and to participate in fun social activities to aid in recovery.
-In Fiscal Year 2016, 12 persons a month participated in the Mended Hearts support group and 13 persons a month participated in a Stroke and Brain Injury support group.
-In recognition of the importance of convenient and accessible blood pressure testing, Methodist Hospital offered blood pressure screenings on a monthly basis at scheduled times at the Arcadia Community Center, Monrovia Community Center, and Sierra Madre Hart Park House (411 adults served with blood pressure screenings at these locations).
-Additionally, Methodist Hospital continues to sponsor a Heart Check CenterTM free blood pressure testing kiosk at the Westfield Santa Anita Mall in Arcadia, serving approximately 140 mall visitors each day.
-In addition, staff at Methodist Hospital provided on-site screenings (blood pressure and/or body mass index) and informational lectures at various community events throughout the year, including Asian American Expo on January 16 -17 at the Pomona Fairplex, Lunar New Year Celebration on February 13 at the Alhambra Street Fair, Duarte Health Fair on March 12 at Westminster Gardens, Derby Day 5K Walk/Run on April 9 at Santa Anita Race Track, San Gabriel Mosque Health Fair on April 30 in San Gabriel, Arcadia Pancake Breakfast on May 7 at Arcadia Fire Station 106, Taste of Duarte on May 25 at Westminster Gardens, Hands-Only CPR training on June 2 at Santa Anita Westfield Mall, Chinese Hope Conference on June 18 at Methodist Hospital, Susie's Cause on October 1 at Santa Anita Westfield Mall, Pasadena Heart Walk on October 8 at the Pasadena Rose Bowl, combined Benefits Fair (for Bolton Company, Tetra Tech, and Green Dot) on October 11 in Pasadena, Asian Health Fair on October 23 at Methodist Hospital, World Vision Employee Health Fair on November 14 in Monrovia, and Southern California Women's Conference on December 16 at the Pasadena Convention Center.
+Methodist Hospital's highly specialized cardiac services include the availability of a cardiac care team 24-hours a day, seven days a week; dedicated handling of STEMI patients in the hospital's emergency department, three recently-updated cardiac catheterization laboratories where physicians perform coronary angioplasty, pacemaker and ICD insertion, carotid artery stenting; open-heart surgery and valve replacements in two dedicated operating rooms, specialized care in one of three hospital units - intensive care unit, coronary care unit, and cardiac patient care unit - depending on the needs of the patient, and inpatient and outpatient cardiac rehabilitation programs.
+Recently, Methodist Hospital organized a "Mended Heart" program for heart patients and their caregivers.
+Patients and caregivers who have had experience or have been diagnosed with heart problems such as bypass, heart failure, stent procedures, high blood pressure and stroke, met and shared their experiences, anxieties, and concerns in a light-hearted atmosphere with fun social activities to aid in recovery.
+In Fiscal Year 2017, 79 participated in a monthly Mended Heart support group and 138 persons participated in a monthly Stroke and Brain Injury support group.
+In recognition of the importance of convenient and accessible blood pressure testing, Methodist Hospital offered blood pressure screenings on a monthly basis at scheduled times at the Arcadia Community Center, Monrovia Community Center, and Sierra Madre Hart Park House (403 adults served with blood pressure screenings at these locations).
+Methodist Hospital continued to sponsor a Heart Check CenterTM free blood pressure testing kiosk display at the Westfield Santa Anita Mall in Arcadia, serving approximately 29,000 persons throughout the year.
+Of note, 38% of those testing their blood pressures had normal readings and 62% of those testing their blood pressures had elevated, hypertensive Stage 1 and Stage 2+ readings.
+If interested, results can be confidentially emailed to participants and assistance provided in finding a physician.
+In addition, staff at Methodist Hospital provided screenings (blood pressure and/or body composition) and informational lectures at various community events throughout the year, including (presented in chronological order): Lunar New Year Festival on January 8 in downtown Arcadia, Asian American Expo on January 14 and January 15 at the Pomona Fairplex, Lunar New Year Festival on February 11 in Alhambra, Duarte Health Fair on March 14 at Duarte Community Center, Derby Day 5K Walk/Run on April 8 at Santa Anita Race Track, Arcadia Pancake Breakfast on May 5 at Arcadia Fire Station 106, City of Monrovia Health and Wellness Fair on May 13 in downtown Monrovia, Taste of Duarte on May 24 at Westminster Gardens, Hands-Only CPR training for students on June 5 through June 7 at Arcadia High School, Chinese Relay for Life on June 17 at Arcadia Community Center, Chinese Hope Conference on June 24 at Methodist Hospital, Foothill Unity Back-to-School Event on August 8 at Santa Anita Race Track, Arcadia Senior Health Fair on September 9 at Arcadia Community Center, Taste of Arcadia on September 25 at Los Angeles County Arboretum and Botanic Garden in Arcadia, combined Benefits Fair (for Bolton Company, Tetra Tech, and Green Dot) on October 17 in Pasadena, El Monte Senior Resource Fair on October 17 at the El Monte Senior Center, Southern California Women's